 How to Purchase a Sculpture

 Found a sculpture you’re looking to buy?
 Enquire at the exhibit location of the sculpture about the availability.
-All payments of sculptures are to be processed at Blooms The Chemist TOK H.
+All payments of sculptures are to be processed at Jade+Amber in Toorak Village.

 We hope this helps you have a great time exploring TOK H and Toorak Village while enjoying the wonderful sculptures.